err1nn/portfolio/critiquebydesign.md

 ## Step 5 - Build the Solution

 Finally, I combined what learned from the critique, wireframes, and user feedback to create my redesign.
 I redesigned the visualization into an animated line chart to show the changing rank over the race.
-I changed the colors that match the drivers to their teams.
-I added a clear title and a subtitle for more description.
+I changed the colors by matching the drivers with their teams.
+I added a clear title and subtitle, and made the x- and y-axis intuitive and concise.
 Overall, my redesign is informative and engaging.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7753377"><script src="https://public.flourish.studio/resources/embed.js"></script></div>